 Single Tooth Implant

 A single tooth implant is often the ideal solution to a missing tooth

-Multiple Tooth Implants
+Multiple Dental Implants

-If you are missing more than one tooth, multiple tooth implants are an ideal replacement option.
+When missing more than one tooth, multiple dental implants are an ideal replacement option.
 Dental implants look, feel and function just like normal teeth, which means

-- The bone is preserved
+• The bone is preserved.

-Single and multiple dental implants provide a great long-term solution to missing teeth as
+• Single and multiple dental implants provide a great long-term solution to missing teeth as

 Full Arch Implants

-Full arch dental implants are the ultimate solution for patients who are missing all of their upper or lower teeth.
+Full arch dental implants are the ultimate solution for patients who are missing a large portion of their upper or lower teeth.
 A full set of implants creates a fixed solution,

-Full arch dental implants allow patients to experience:
+- Full arch dental implants allow patients to experience:

-- The ability to eat and chew all their favorite foods
+• The ability to eat and chew all their favorite foods

-- A permanent, hassle free solution
+• A permanent, hassle-free solution

-- Confidence in how they look and how their teeth feel
+• Confidence in how they look and how their teeth feel

 Dental Implants and Bone Grafting

-Because implants are placed in the upper or lower jaw, it’s important to determine the exact dimensions of a patient’s existing bone, and identify important anatomic landmarks such as nerves and sinuses before placing the dental implants.
-Your Hybridge provider will take a CT scan, which is a 3-D image of the teeth and jaw, and will assess both the width and depth of existing bone.
-If there is not enough bone available, it may be necessary to add bone grafting material, which typically consists of “mineralized, freeze dried bone” that will heal and transform into newly grown bone.
-This is sometimes necessary in the area of the sinuses and involves adding bone below the sinus, creating enough bone for the implant to be placed.
+Because dental implants are placed in the upper or lower jaw, it’s important to determine the exact dimensions of a patient’s existing bone and identify important anatomic landmarks such as nerves and sinuses before placing the dental implants.
+Dr. Bennett will take a CT scan, which is a 3-D image of the teeth and jaw and will assess both the width and depth of existing bone.
+If there is not enough bone available to support a dental implant, bone grafting can be a solution.

+Bone grafting material, typically “mineralized, freeze-dried bone”, is placed in the location where bone needs to grow.
+This is sometimes necessary in the sinuses and involves adding bone below the sinus, creating enough bone for the implant to be placed.
 This process is called a sinus augmentation.

 Dental Implant Surgery

 Dental implants are inserted in the jaw during the surgical phase of the dental implant treatment.
-Today, technology allows for exact positioning and safety during the placement of implants, and is guided with the help of computer assisted dental planning software and surgical guides.
+Today, technology allows for exact positioning and safety during the placement of implants and is guided with the help of computer assisted dental planning software and surgical guides.